driscollh/opencap-offline/README.md

 A fully offline, localized implementation of Stanford NMBL's OpenCap.
 This version adapts the original cloud-based processing pipeline to run entirely on a local machine, ensuring strict data privacy and allowing for use in environments without internet access.
 This version of the software requires a sufficiently powerful GPU, but cannot run on blackwell architecture cards (i.e. Nvidia 50-series cards).
-We recommend use with Nvidia 30-series or 40-series cards with minimum 12GB graphics ram.
+I recommend use with Nvidia 30-series or 40-series cards with minimum 12GB graphics ram.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/driscollh)